 One of the easiest ways that you can make somebody mad at you is to call him or her unethical.
 And, when someone does something that is marginally ethical, the defense is often something like, “Everyone has their own ethics.”
 And, even though the phrase is grammatically incorrect (it should be “his or her” own ethics), it’s undoubtedly true.
 Still while that may be true, the fact is that some ethics are better than others.
 Duh, I suppose, but practices that are kinder, fairer, and more honest are generally more ethical than practices that are more mean-spirited, unfair, or untruthful.
 Everybody should strive for ethical practices, but especially veterinarians, since we’re supposed to be the experts in horse health care, and because we want people to trust us.

 People who are perceived as being more ethical – kinder, fairer, etc. – are generally thought more highly of than are folks that aren’t.
 So, for example, in surveys of professions, nurses are generally up near the top, because 1) They’re thought of as honest and 2) They do so much for other people.
 On the bottom end of the scale tend to be folks like lawyers, used car salesmen, and US Congressmen; all folks who are thought to be in it mostly for themselves.
-Veterinarians tend to rate up near the top of the scale, too, but that can easily change (and apparently has, at least in some circles, judging by the comments I got).
+Veterinarians tend to rate up near the top of the scale, too, but that can easily change (and apparently has, at least in some circles, judging by the comments I get on some of my posts).

 One of the things that makes ethical discussions so complex is that there are so many parties who have an interest in what happens to horses.
 In an ideal world (which, if you didn’t know, we’re not living in) the best ethical conduct benefits everybody.
 However, if people aren’t ethical – if they are perceived as doing bad things to horses – pretty soon society will do something about it.
+For example, no matter what someone might think about it, the new Horse Racing and Integrity Act of 2020 was conceived precisely because lots of people in society felt that not enough was being done to protect racehorses.

 Many veterinarians like to think of themselves like pediatricians, you know, taking care of a patient while someone else is making decisions and paying the bills.
 But that’s not necessarily the case; one reason is because there’s no force of law behind what a veterinarian does.
 Heck, people don’t even have to use veterinarians.
 But ethical conduct is one good reason why people might be inclined to use veterinary services, so it’s really smart for veterinarians to be ethical.